 The question asked here, is not if you are a team leader, but if you are a team player.
 So, you must be able to make them believe that you are thoroughly capable of working harmoniously with other team members.
 Being a part of a team isn’t about making all the big decisions yourself, it is about cooperation, harmony, and exchange of ideas and views where you all can come to a similar decision.

 You must always be careful to avoid creating a vicious atmosphere, as your managers will always be keeping an eye on each member and their contributions, and your attitude and work will eventually shape your future in the firm.

-In today’s highly competitive world many organisations are producing similar products and services using almost the same resources, which also includes manpower as the most important resource.
-The organisation which ultimately succeeds is the one which provides the best team leadership.
+In today’s highly competitive world many organizations are producing similar products and services using almost the same resources, which also includes manpower as the most important resource.
+The organization which ultimately succeeds is the one which provides the best team leader.

-Team ideas create innovation, as these organisations nurture human creativity.
-When all the employees of an organisation are given a fair and equal chance to voice out their creativity, it leads to bright new ideas sprouting out which can give the organisation a competitive edge, and help them shine over other organisations.
+Team ideas create innovation, as these organizations nurture human creativity.
+When all the employees of an organization are given a fair and equal chance to voice out their creativity, it leads to bright new ideas sprouting out which can give the organization a competitive edge, and help them shine over other organizations.

-It is thus important for an organisation to nurture human creativity and innovation, and support more teamwork activities.
-It is essential for you to also be able to give and take ideas and be open minded and responsive to team work initiatives taken by the organisation.
+It is thus important for an organization to nurture human creativity and innovation, and support more teamwork activities.
+It is essential for you to also be able to give and take ideas and be open-minded and responsive to teamwork initiatives taken by the organization.